Preven-K/PROJECTS/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1. 4-bit Parallel Shifter: Implements a 4-bit parallel shifter in Verilog.
 2. 8-bit Parallel Shifter: Design and implementation of an 8-bit parallel shifter in Verilog.
-3. Restoring Division: Implementing 64-Bit Restoring Division Algorithm in Verilog
+3. Restoring Division: Implementing 64-Bit Restoring Division Algorithm in Verilog.
 4. Non Restoring Division: Implementing 64-Bit Non Restoring Division Algoritnm in Verilog
+5. High Radix Multiplication: this involves 32-Bit multiplication in Verilog.
+6. Arithmetic Logic Unit: Implemented the arithmetic and logical operation in ALU using Verilog.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Python Projects